psaffrey-illumina/apprentice_test/README.md

 If you manage to complete the main task in the allocated time, you can move on to this section.

 The script contained within the git repository has a hard-coded string that it uses as input.
 Rewrite the script to take a string from the user instead.
-You can do this using a command line argument (sys.argv), or via a library like argparse or you can use the Python input() function.
+You can do this using a command line argument (sys.argv), or via a library like argparse or you can use the Python raw_input() function.